 Go SDK

-The FraiseQL Go SDK is a schema authoring SDK: you define GraphQL types, queries, and mutations in Go using struct tags and builder patterns, and the FraiseQL compiler generates an optimized GraphQL API backed by your SQL views.
+The FraiseQL Go SDK is a schema authoring SDK: you define GraphQL types, queries, and mutations in Go using struct tags and fluent builder patterns, and the FraiseQL compiler generates an optimized GraphQL API backed by your SQL views.

 Installation

-Section titled “Installation”go get github.com/fraiseql/fraiseql-goRequirements: Go 1.22+ (for generics support)
+Section titled “Installation”go get github.com/fraiseql/fraiseql-goRequirements: Go 1.22+

 Core Concepts